 Route 70X currently provides direct commuter service between the East Dublin/Pleasanton BART Station and Walnut Creek along I-680.
 Route 70X would be extended into the Hacienda business Park.
-A third afternoon trip will be added to Route 70X.
+Frequency and span would remain at current levels.

 Route 53 currently provides weekday peak only service between the Pleasanton ACE station and Stoneridge Mall.
 This route would be unchanged.